 A copy of the Notification of Acceptance for the TA position may be necessary if you apply to the Japan Student Services Organization (JASSO) for exemption from student loan payment.
-Confirmation of your history as a TA/TF may be necessary if you are employed in another Osaka University job, so please keep your Notification of Acceptance even after your employment period is over.
+Confirmation of your history as a TA/TF may be necessary if you are employed in another The University of Osaka job, so please keep your Notification of Acceptance even after your employment period is over.